 \section{Cross-Architecture Generalization}

+To address RQ3, we discuss the cross-architecture generalization of our approach.
 While the runtime has a single generic codebase, specifics for each target platform and architecture are reflected in different build variants.
-Thus, on platforms driven by VxWorks real-time operating system (RTOS), the entire Codesys runtime is shipped as a kernel module.
-The embedded bare-metal variant of the runtime has a much smaller set of components but implements more complex system components to interact with the hardware.
-In more modern ICS devices powered by RTLinux (such as WAGO Touch Panel 600 series or WAGO PFC200 PLC), it runs as root in the userspace and reuses resources provided by the OS such as network sockets, timers, and file descriptors.
-As shown in Table~\ref{table:codesys_variations}, the size of the runtime binaries varies across various architecture from 4.6 MB to 103.9 MB.
-One reason is that the shared libraries can be linked dynamically or statically depending on the variant.
-The number of components also differs.
-Some of the binaries are packed and involve license management and anti-tampering mechanisms.
-Thus, the primary distribution of our choice in this work (CODESYS Control for Linux x64) employs a packing mechanism which we have reversed dynamically by dumping the memory segments of the live process.
-The runtime variant for Windows devices (CODESYS Control RTE x32), on the other hand, includes custom renamed and encrypted sections.
-From the section names and the protection function, we have noticed that these are managed by CodeMeter protection software from Wibu-Systems~\cite{misc:codemeter_website}, which has also been utilized by Siemens and Rockwell~\cite{misc:codemeter_uscert}.
+For instance, on platforms driven by the VxWorks real-time operating system (RTOS), the entire Codesys runtime is shipped as a kernel module.
+The embedded bare-metal runtime variant has a much smaller set of components but implements more complex system components to interact with the hardware.
+In more modern ICS devices powered by RTLinux (such as WAGO Touch Panel 600 series or WAGO PFC200 PLC), the runtime operates as root in the userspace and reuses resources provided by the OS, such as network sockets, timers, and file descriptors.

+\textbf{Runtime binaries.} As shown in Table~\ref{table:codesys_variations}, the size of the runtime binaries varies across various architectures from 4.6 MB to 103.9 MB.
+This is because the number of components and shared libraries linked statically or dynamically differs across different variants.
+In addition, some binaries are packed, involving license management and anti-tampering mechanisms.
+Our primary distribution of choice in this work (Codesys Control for Linux x64) employs a packing mechanism that we reverse dynamically by dumping the memory segments of the live process.
+On the other hand, the runtime variant for Windows devices (Codesys Control RTE x32) includes custom renamed and encrypted sections.
+From the section names and the protection function, we have noticed that these are managed by Wibu-Systems CodeMeter protection software~\cite{misc:codemeter_website}, which has also been used by Siemens and Rockwell~\cite{misc:codemeter_uscert}.